IDIOM CONNECTION

 The little boy always has his way.

-have one's work cut out for one
+have one's work cut out for you

 - to have a large and difficult task to do